-To meet the diverse needs of our customer base, AT&T encourages HUB suppliers to explore opportunities with our company and compete for business in all aspects of our supply chain.
-This includes potential opportunities in telecom network services, IT network solutions, outside plant materials and services, professional services and advertising.
-HUBs help AT&T maintain our competitive edge by providing quality products and services to our customers.
-Our diversity suppliers have helped AT&T become one of the most admired telecommunications companies in the world.
+AT&T encourages HUB suppliers to explore opportunities and compete for business in all aspects of our supply chain.
+Today, diverse suppliers are participating in the core of our communications network, our latest technology, in advertising, in financial management and in every other sector of our business.
+HUBs help AT&T maintain our competitive edge by providing quality products and services to meet the diverse needs of our customers.